iag-geo/psma-admin-bdys/README.md

 ### Important

-The cleaned localities are not well suited to data processing as they have been deliberately thinned to improve display performance.

-A better dataset for processing is the admin_bdys.locality_bdy_analysis table that gets created in the [gnaf-loader](https://github.com/minus34/gnaf-loader) process
+The cleaned and thinned localities have a reduced precision of 1-2m; however this is within the general precision of the property boundary data (PSMA Cadlite) used to create the locality boundaries.

 ### I Just Want the Data!

-You can run the script to get the result or just download the data from here:
+You can run the script to get the result or download the data from here:
 - [Shapefile](https://github.com/iag-geo/psma-admin-bdys/releases/download/201802/locality-bdys-display-201802.shp.zip) (~40Mb)
 - [GeoJSON](https://github.com/iag-geo/psma-admin-bdys/releases/download/201802/locality-bdys-display-201802.geojson.zip) (~25Mb)